alexisvisco/pocketpase-gen/README.md

 # pocketpase-gen

-This is a poc for code gen of models of pocketbase instance.
+This is a poc for code gen of models of pocketpase instance.

 ## How to use